Know your air 24/7

 How can I access or cancel AirTrack Premium?

-For existing AirTrack users, Premium subscriptions can be managed through the AirTrack dashboard.
-For new app users, more information on Premium subscriptions will be available after our initial launch period.
+For existing AirTrack users, Premium subscriptions can be purchased in app.
+Premium subscriptions can also be purchased through employee wellbeing platforms such as Heka and Healthkey.
 For more information on how billing works when you cancel, please see our Terms of Use.

 Do I need a Strava account to use AirTrack?